Service charges

 Service charges should be paid with any rent at the start of the period for which they are due, this normally means at the start of each week or month.

-The easiest way to pay your service charges is by Direct Debit.
+The easiest way to pay your service charges is Direct Debit.
 If you would like to pay online, or set up a new Direct Debit, please visit myhome.stonewater.org.
 If you prefer to pay over the phone, please call us on 01202 319 119.

 How can I tell what services I am receiving?

-Your Rent and Service Charge review letter will break down your charges.
-You can also look at your tenancy, lease or licence agreement to explain which services you receive.
 Depending on the type of agreement you have with us you may be able to see a breakdown of the charges in MyPayments on MyHome by clicking on the total weekly charge to see the individual charges.

 How do service and estate charges work?

 All charges are based on an estimate of the cost of providing services.
-We use known costs of contracts, previous costs incurred in recent years, and consider price inflation.
-The overall cost is divided between customers who receive the service – that way each customer only pays for their share of the services they receive.
+We use known costs of contracts, previous costs incurred in recent years and consider price inflation.

 Most of our rented customers have a ‘fixed’ service charge.
-The rent and service charge reviews are done at the same time and the estimated charge is final.
+The rent and service charge reviews are done at the same time, and the estimated charge is final.
 You will not be asked to pay more if the actual costs are more than the estimate.

 Other rented and homeowner customers have a ‘variable’ service charge.
 If you’re on a variable service charge, your service charge review is separate from the rent review.
 If the cost of services is different from the estimate the difference is passed on to your account.